ominestre/rotten-deps/documentation/how-to/create-a-config-file.md

 - `dependencyName: string` The name of the dependency you're configuring a rule for
 - OPTIONAL `ignore: boolean` Sets the dependency to be ignored.
 This will never trigger a fail due to being outdated.
 - OPTIONAL `daysUntilExpiration: number` This sets the expiration period for the individual dependency
+- OPTIONAL `reason: string` This sets the reason for the specific rule which will be output into the table.
+Useful for memorizing why you whitelisted something to make it more likely that you follow up and fix later.